Tormknd/RecipeMe/README.en.md

 **Problem**: Gemini Vision API calls are expensive in tokens and time.

 **Solution**:
-- Direct use of structured data from the scraper API (avoids reprocessing)
 - Intelligent ingredient parsing with regex to extract quantity/unit/name
 - Usage metrics monitoring (tokens, costs) for optimization